 In April 2016, MTCC was recognized as an Accredited Centre of Excellence by the International Academies of Emergency Dispatch (IAED).
 As the 12th Medical Dispatch Centre in Canada to receive this designation, it recognizes MTCC as a high performing agency with sound quality assurance and administrative practices in the medical dispatch industry.
 There are currently 270 Medical Accredited Centres of Excellence in the world.

 In April 2019, MTCC was re-accredited for an additional 3 year period.
+In April 2022, MTCC continued with a second re-accreditation for an additional 3 year period.

 During the three year IAED accreditation cycle, MTCC will continue to routinely submit evidence to the IAED demonstrate ongoing compliance to the accreditation criteria.